-(1) Give or offer to give any bribe directly or indirectly, to any licensee, racing official, commission member or employee, or any other person having official duties in relation to any race, racecourse, or racing horse.
+(1) Give or offer to give any bribe directly or indirectly, to any licensee, racing official, commission member or employee, or any other person having official duties in relation to any race, racecourse, or racing animal.

-(m) Tamper or attempt to tamper with a horse, or apply or aid in applying to a race horse or possess on a racecourse any electrical or mechanical device or prohibited medication intended to affect the performance of a race horse.
+(m) Tamper or attempt to tamper with an animal, or apply or aid in applying to an animal or possess on a racecourse any electrical or mechanical device or prohibited medication intended to affect the performance of an animal.